ignitioncoin/ignitioncoin/readme.txt

 CoinMarketCap: https://coinmarketcap.com/currencies/ignition/

-Exchanges IC is available on (as of 5/30/2018): Cryptopia, CoinExchange, CryptoBridge, Wadax and CryptalDash Exchange
+Exchanges IC is available on (as of 8/28/2018): CoinExchange, CryptoBridge, NovaExchange, BTCPOP, BiteBTC, SatoWallet Exchange, and CryptalDash Exchange

 For compiling on different architectures, see the docs/build-*os* documents.
 Otherwise, view releases page for windows qt-wallets.